TheRealShade1/Project-3/README.md

 7. Install the dependencies - `npm install`
 8. start the backend - `npm run start`

+## Testing

+This project contains two different test suite: unit tests and End-To-End tests(e2e).
+Follow these steps to run the tests.

+1. cd starter/udagram-frontend
+2. npm run test
+3. npm run e2e

+There are no Unit test on the back-end.

+## Unit Tests:

+Unit tests are using the Jasmine Framework.

+## End-to-End Tests:

+The e2e tests are using Protractor and Jasmine.

+## Dependencies:

+The dependencies required to run the project are listed as follows:

+1. Node v14.15.1 (LTS) or more recent.
+While older versions can work, it is advisable to keep node to the latest LTS version.
+2. npm 6.14.8 (LTS) or more recent, yarn can work but was not tested for this project.
+3. AWS CLI v2, v1 can work but was not tested for this project.
+4. A RDS database running Postgres.
+5. A S3 bucket for hosting uploaded pictures.

 ## Built With

 - [Angular](https://angular.io/) - Single Page Application Framework